Clyde Haberman: Career

 Haberman began his association with The New York Times as a copy boy in 1964 and then as City College of New York correspondent.
 He was fired by Abe Rosenthal in 1966 after sneaking a fictional college award and awardee into the Times.

 Details have been scrubbed from this article by previous editing.
 Haberman then worked at the New York Post, returning to the Times in 1977.
-His assignments included staff editor of The Week in Review; Metro reporter; City Hall bureau chief; and, from 1982 to 1995, foreign correspondent in Tokyo and Rome, and bureau chief in Jerusalem (1991–1995).
+His assignments included staff editor of The Week in Review; Metro reporter; City Hall bureau chief; and, from 1982 to 1995, foreign correspondent in Tokyo and Rome.
+He became the Times bureau chief in Tokyo from 1983 succeeding Henry Scott-Stokes, to 1988 during the height of Japan's economic bubble, and bureau chief in Jerusalem from 1991 to 1995.

 Over the years, he covered such major events as the Attica prison rebellion in 1971, the fall of Ferdinand Marcos in the Philippines in 1986, South Korea's pro-democracy uprising in 1987, the fall of Communism in Eastern Europe in 1989, the 1990 Iraqi invasion of Kuwait, the 1991 Persian Gulf War, the 1993 Oslo accords between Israel and the Palestine, the rise of Islamic terrorism in the Middle East, and the aftermath of the September 11 attacks in 2001.

 He wrote "NYC", a twice-a-week column on New York City, from 1995 to 2011.
 In 2009, he was part of a Times team that won the Pulitzer Prize for Breaking News, awarded for coverage of the prostitution scandal that led to Eliot Spitzer's resignation as New York governor.
 In his April 8, 2011, column, entitled "One Last Attempt to Explain New York City", he announced that it would be his last "NYC" column.
 In May 2011, he began writing a column called "The Day" for The New York Times online "City Room" blog.
 That column ended in January 2013, and he began a new series of interviews for the Times.
 In 2014 he began writing an online series for the Times called Retro Report, linked with video documentaries exploring the long-term consequences of major news stories from the past.
 In 2017, he joined the Times editorial board.

 He is the editor and writer of "The Times of the Seventies: The Culture, Politics, and Personalities that Shaped the Decade," published in 2013 by Black Dog & Leventhal.
 In 2015, he was inducted into the New York Press Club's Hall of Fame.

 Haberman served as a professor at the Macaulay Honors College at Hunter College teaching an honors seminar course on New York City.